Engee documentation

 Introduction

-GEDCOM (Genealogical Data Communications) is a specification for exchanging genealogical data between different genealogical programs.
-Most modern genealogical computer programs support import/export of data in GEDCOM format.
-In this example we will create a simple programme that will read a GEDCOM file and output information about the persons specified in the file.
+GEDCOM (from English Genealogical Data Communications) is a specification for the exchange of genealogical data between different genealogical programs.
+Most modern genealogical computer programs support the import/export of data in the GEDCOM format.

-Function of reading .ged-file
+The reading function .ged-file

-The function parse_gedcom() works as follows:
+Function parse_gedcom() it works as follows:

 In [ ]: